 How does it show?
 Well, let’s talk about sensitivity training.
 Let’s talk about the fact that it even exists to begin with.

 Sensitivity training is that thing that you see in organisations that are cognizant of wider social issues which lead to inequalities or unfair treatment within their own microcultures or walls.
-This training is designed to eradicate, or at least lessen, unfair treatment based on race, culture, gender, sexuality, age, and the like, that might otherwise surface in everyday interactions or in policies and procedures.
+This training is designed to eradicate, or at least lessen, unfair treatment based on race, culture, gender, sexuality, age, economic or social class, and the like, that might otherwise surface in everyday interactions or in policies and procedures.
 Here, sensitivity is addressed, and potential problems are resolved in these organisations before they become legal or cultural problems.
 Sometimes this training is imposed as a result of an existing problem.
 Nonetheless, it serves to raise awareness of inequalities.